thanhnguyen2187/islet/site/content/about.md

 proper pronoun.

 I worked mostly as a Software Engineer in the backend spectrum.
-You are expected to find my rambles about frontend frameworks, or Vim, or topics outside of coding and software engineering here, however.
+You are expected coding and software engineering here, however.
 You can see every category [here](/categories/), and all the tags [there](/tags/).